intel/auto-round/docs/step_by_step.md

             tokens.append(token)
         return tokens
     ~~~

-We support combination of different datasets and parametrization of calibration datasets by using "--dataset ./tmp.json:
+  **Dataset combination**:We support combination of different datasets and parametrization of calibration datasets by using "--dataset ./tmp.json:
-concat,NeelNanda/pile-10k:split=train+val:num=256,mbpp:concat=True:num=128:apply_template".
+  concat,NeelNanda/pile-10k:split=train+val:num=256,mbpp:concat=True:num=128:apply_chat_template".
 Both local calibration file
   and huggingface dataset are supported.
 Through parametrization, users could specify splits of a dataset by setting "
   split=split1+split2".

-A concatenation option could enable users to merge calibration samples, a process commonly used to
+  **Samples concatenation**: A concatenation option could enable users to merge calibration samples. '--dataset NeelNanda/pile-10k:concat=True'

-enhance calibration reliability.
-An 'apply_template' option would enable users to apply chat_template to calibration
+  **Apply chat template**: '--dataset NeelNanda/pile-10k:apply_chat_template' would enable users to apply chat_template to calibration
   data before tokenization and is widely used by instruct-models in generation.
 Please note that samples shorter than
   args.seqlen will be dropped when concatenation option is not enabled.

   Please use ',' to split datasets, ':' to split parameters of a dataset and '+' to add values for one targeted parameter.

 <br />